Chandan1307/Chandan1307/README.md

 ## 🚀 About Me
 I'm a passionate **Business Analyst, Strategy** with expertise in data analysis, visualization, cloud technologies (AWS), and automation.
-Strong background in software testing, bug fixing, and delivering high-quality data-driven solutions.
+Strong background in testing, bug fixing, and delivering high-quality data-driven solutions.
 Business Analysis with 2.8 years of experience in Client handling, testing, automation, API validation, and data-driven analysis.

 With a strong background in understanding requirements, breaking down workflows, and validating business rules, I naturally developed an interest in the analytical and functional side of product development.